 Athletic events are what most people think of when they start thinking about peer-to-peer fundraising.
 Runs are very popular events, and you can easily sell team T-shirts to raise extra fundraising dollars.
 Include a “fun walk” to include families with children.
 Hold it annually and invite sponsors to have tents at the finish line with water/sports drinks and even craft beer for the finishers.
 If you want to read a fantastic story about how one nonprofit met (and exceeded!) their fundraising goal with a family-friendly walk, check out this article about The Education Cooperative’s “Walk & Roll” event.

-How to Do It: After you’ve set up your event and arranged the details, invite your supporters to set up fundraising pages.
-They can share their page to friends and family, ask them to donate, or encourage them to register.
+How to do it: After you’ve set up your event and arranged the details, invite your supporters to set up fundraising pages.
+They can share their page with friends and family, ask them to donate, or encourage them to register.

 This is a popular way to get teams together in friendly competition in a really fun and social environment.
 Get the competition going with suggesting the teams come up with team names and offer a prize for the most creative ones.
 You can also include donated prizes for silly achievements like most “gutter balls” to take the pressure off your participants.

 Tips and tricks: This is an awesome opportunity to encourage friendly competition between teams!
 Reach out to local businesses to see if they have groups of employees who would be interested in creating a team — it’s great for your nonprofit, is an opportunity for them to bond with each other, and could lead to relationships with businesses down the road.

 Dance-a-thons or dance marathons are a fun way to raise money for any cause.
 Encourage your participants to create dance teams and host contests to see who can come up with fun routines.
 For participants who are interested in learning some actual dance skills, reach out to a local dance company or dance teacher who might be happy to volunteer their time to give some group beginner lessons.